Ajris/Kubernetes-Istio/README.md

 ## Kubernetes
 Kubernetes (abbreviation: K8s) is an open-source platform that enables managing containerized workloads and services.
 The huge advantages of the project are
 its portability, extensibility and flexibiliy.
 It very important to understand that k8s is not a standalone virtualization platform but rather an extremely
-useful tool to orchestrate microservices virtualized using other sulotions (e.g. Docker).
+useful tool to orchestrate microservices virtualized using other solutions (e.g. Docker).
 Kubernetes perfectly fits the ongoing IT trends aiming to refactor huge monolith
 applications to smaller and easily handled separate functionalities wrapped in microservices.
 The most important and popular Kubernetes usages include:
-* **Service Discovery and load balancing** -- balance load between multple containers present in a cluster and expose your application using either DNS or customised IP address,
+* **Service Discovery and load balancing** -- balance load between multiple containers present in a cluster and expose your application using either DNS or customised IP address,
-* **Storage orchestration** -- make best use of different storge locations including local storages, cloud providers and more,
+* **Storage orchestration** -- make best use of different storage locations including local storages, cloud providers and more,
 * Automated rollouts and rollbacks -- specify a desired version of your application across each container and be able to easily change it anytime you want, on a chosen machine inside a cluster
 * **Automatic bin packing** -- make the best use of your resources and customize the usage per cluster
 * **Self-healing** -- do not worry about containers availability.
 K8s replaces failed and non-responding continers for you and periodically runs health checks